Skip to content

 Is DCENT_OS really free?
 No dev fee?

-Basic Heat Mode is the simple interface target for home heating.
-Instead of starting with chip tables, it starts with room temperature, noise expectations, pool/wallet setup, beta guardrails, and recovery reminders.
-Public beta images still require exact hardware support before use.
+Space Heater Mode is a thermostat, not a spreadsheet.
+Instead of starting with chip tables, it starts with a target room temperature and BTU/h output, plus pool/wallet setup, beta guardrails, and recovery reminders.
+Beta images still require exact hardware support before use.

 What is Stratum V2 and why does it matter?